Geometric Langlands in prime characteristic

 \subsection{Acknowledgement}

-We thank Roman Bezrukavnikov, Roman Travkin and Zhiwei Yun for useful discussions.
+We thank Roman Bezrukavnikov, Roman Travkin and Zhiwei Yun for useful discussions, and Uwe Weselmann for helpful comments and suggestions.
 The first author would like to thank his advisor Roman Bezrukavnikov for continuous interest in this work and many helpful advices.
 T-H. Chen is partially supported by NSF under the agreement No.DMS-1128155.
 X. Zhu is partially supported by NSF grant DMS-1001280/1313894 and DMS-1303296 and AMS Centennial Fellowship.